manokimbr/manokimbr/README.md

    },

    Study:{
-      Bachelor of engineering: "UTFPR",
+      Bachelor of Engineering: "UTFPR",
       Ignite by Rocketseat: "ongoing",
-      JS_Expert by Erick Wendel: "ongoing",
+      JS_Expert by ErickWendel: "ongoing",
       },
 }
 ```